Demi Lovato, Amanda Seyfried Naked Photo Leak May Be Investigated By FBI

 Since Demi and Amanda’s nude drama, Metro reported that Arrow actress Katie Cassidy and model Dylan Penn both also had nude photos leak, while The Sun reported that photos showing Emma Watson in her underwear, but not completely naked, are also thought to be a part of the hack that caused Lovato to speak out.

-Lovato and Seyfried were also joined on the list of hacked stars by WWE stars Paige, Kaitlyn and Maria according to News.com.au.
+Lovato and Seyfried were also joined on the list of hacked stars by WWE stars Paige, Kaitlyn, and Maria according to News.com.au.

-What do you think of reports claiming the latest naked photo hack involving Demi Lovato, Amanda Seyfriend and more could possibly be investigated by the FBI?
+What do you think of reports claiming the latest naked photo hack involving Demi Lovato, Amanda Seyfriend and more could be investigated by the FBI?

 [Featured Image by Frazer Harrison/Getty Images and Neilson Barnard/Getty Images]